Rules and Regulations

 Ensuring a Fair and Transparent Democratic Process

-De Montfort Students’ Union (DSU) is run by students for students, and every year we elect our student leaders through a cross campus ballot.
-The Elections is one of the most important events of the year for DSU and we look forward to supporting students and candidates in this year’s Elections.
+De Montfort Students’ Union (DSU) is run by students for students, and every year we elect student leaders through online ballots.
+Your elections are an important time of year for DSU and we look forward to supporting you through them.
 Within this guidance you will find the supporting materials needed to enable all students and candidates to participate in a fair, vibrant, and impactful campaign.

-All candidates must familiarise themselves with the information covered in these regulations and the Elections Bye-Law.
-The purpose of these regulations is to outline the rules of what candidates can and cannot do during the Elections period.
+The purpose of these regulations are to outline the rules of what can and cannot be done during an Election period.

 Oversight of the Elections